rajrsingh/compose-grandtour-php/README.md

 # The Grand Tour - PHP

 A set of example applications that will add word/definition pairs to a database running on Compose.
+Designed for PHP 7 (but will probably work on outdated PHP versions, e.g. PHP 5).

 ## Running the Example